EdwardShaoPascual/iskolarly/README.md

 ISKOlarly
+============

+## Authors
 > Eddie Ron Adolph A. Vallejos and John Edward P. Pascual

-============
+## About the Repository
 ```
 A repository of Eddie Ron Adolph A. Vallejos and John Edward P. Pascual for their special problem about automation and behavioral analysis of online classrooms.
 ```